-There is no commercial walleye fishery in Wisconsin waters of Lake Michigan and Lake Superior.
+Walleye are commercially harvested from Lake Superior by members of the Red Cliff Band of Lake Superior Chippewa and processed by Red Cliff Fish Company employees as part of a producer-driven, community-supported food system that creates jobs and preserves Tribal heritage.
+There is no commercial walleye fishery in Wisconsin waters of Lake Michigan.
 Michigan tribal fishermen harvest some walleye using gill nets in Lake Huron and Lake Michigan, but the majority of walleye caught commercially in the Great Lakes come from the Canadian waters of Lake Erie.

 Because walleye is such a popular fish on restaurant menus, scientists and fish culturists in Wisconsin have been working to find a way to raise them on fish farms.
-Research supported by the UW Sea Grant Institute and the UW-Stevens Point Northern Aquaculture Demonstration Facility (UWSP-NADF) found that a naturally-found hybrid walleye (a cross between female walleye and male sauger that is often called a “saugeye”) grow extremely fast, making it possible to raise them to harvest size in one year in recirculating aquaculture systems.
-Results from this research and ongoing studies at UWSP-NADF may soon bring Wisconsin farm-raised saugeye to your local grocery store.
+Researchers supported by the UW Sea Grant Institute and the UW-Stevens Point Northern Aquaculture Demonstration Facility have grown saugeye, a naturally-found cross between female walleye and male sauger, to harvest size in one year in recirculating aquaculture systems and are developing out-of-season spawning technology so that walleye can be produced year round.

 The walleye is one of the most highly prized game fishes in Wisconsin.
 Thousands are caught each year during their spring spawning runs.
 In clear waters, walleyes usually stay in deeper areas during the day, moving into the shallows at night.
 In more turbid waters, they can be caught throughout the day.
 The large, unusual eyes of the walleye are designed to help them easily find their prey.